Georgianwa/Georgia-s-Book-Management-System/README.md

 ### 5. Integrate `connectDB` in `index.js`
 Import `connectDB` into your main app file to establish a connection when the server is run.

+### 6. IP address
+Ensure your current IP address is on your Atlas Cluster's IP whitelist: https://mongo